sutoiku/puffin/docs/Query Engine.md

 - Maximum performance for complex SQL queries with large Monostore
 - Lowest latency thanks to multi-layer [reactive caching](#Reactive%20Caching)

+## Execution
+The physical query plan is defined as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph):

+- Its start and end vertices are executed on the client.
+- The start vertex is connected to a single vertex executed on any serverless function.
+- The end vertex is connected to a single vertex executed on the Monostore.
+- All other vertices are executed on serverless functions (by default) or the Monostore (when more CPU or RAM are needed).

 ## Reactive Caching
 Data stored on the lake ([Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), [Delta Lake](https://delta.io/)) is automatically cached across the following layers:
 - Serverless functions (yes indeed, these can be made stateful)